ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

 that you have all required dependencies.

 1. Create (or clone locally) your client project repo.
 This will be referred to as [client_repo] for the remainder of this document.
+This repo will normally contain Drupal and any other attendant files for the client software.

 2. Contact a Vagrant team member to create your project fork.
-This repo will be used exclusively to track this instance of vagrant and will be referred to as [vagrant_repo] for the remainder of this document.
+This repo will be used exclusively to track your teams' instance of vagrant and will be referred to as [vagrant_repo] for the remainder of this document.

-3. Clone the project fork repo into a directory parallel to your repo.
+3. Clone the [vagrant_repo] into a directory parallel to your [client_repo].

       [client_repo]$ cd .. && git clone --recursive -b master git@bitbucket.org:mediacurrent/[project-code]_vagrant.git

 4. Change directory into the [vagrant_repo].
 The master branch is where changes specific to your project are kept and maintained over time.
 Remember to replace "client" and "project" with names that are appropriate for your project.
+Since git submodules are in use, ensure the submodules are downloaded:

       [vagrant_repo]$ git submodule init && git submodule update

-5. Modify the Vagrantfile to match the desired server configuration (more detail below).
+5. Modify the Vagrantfile to create the desired server configuration (more detail below).

-    1. Modify the Vagrantfile mc_settings to specify the local domain and host_docroot for your project relative to the Vagrantfile.
+    1. Modify the Vagrantfile mc_settings to specify the local domain name, the host_docroot for your project (relative to the Vagrantfile), and the database name (usually [project-code]_mcdev).

             mc_settings = {
               :domain       => 'example.mcdev',
               :docroot      => '/home/vagrant/docroot',
-              :host_docroot => '../docroot',
+              :host_docroot => '../[client_repo]/docroot',
               :database_name => 'example_mcdev'
             }